cmc-labo/jllm/README.md

 ### Concurrency

 A single `llama_context` is not reentrant: concurrent `llama_decode` calls against it corrupt its KV cache / sampler state. `LlamaContext` guards every native call with a lock, so calls on a *shared* context are serialized rather than racing — but for actual parallel generation across users, create one `LlamaContext` per concurrent request via `LlamaModel.createContext()`.
-The underlying `LlamaModel` is safe to share across contexts (this matches llama.cpp's own multi-slot server design). `ApiServer` follows exactly this pattern: one shared `LlamaModel` per registered model, loaded lazily on first request, and a fresh `LlamaContext` (closed when the request ends) per request — so concurrent requests against the same model run truly in parallel rather than queuing behind the lock.
-A context pool (to avoid paying KV-cache allocation cost on every request) would be a reasonable next optimization but isn't implemented yet.
+The underlying `LlamaModel` is safe to share across contexts (this matches llama.cpp's own multi-slot server design).

+`ApiServer` follows this pattern: one shared `LlamaModel` per registered model (loaded lazily on first request) plus a `ContextPool` that pools `LlamaContext` instances keyed by `(modelName, nCtx, nThreads)`.
+After each request finishes, its context is returned to the pool rather than closed, so the next request for the same model configuration pays no KV cache allocation or deallocation cost — only the first request per key allocates a new context.
+Reuse is safe because `generateTokens()` always decodes the full prompt token sequence starting at KV cache position 0, overwriting any entries from the previous request.
+The pool is bounded by `--max-concurrent` idle contexts per key; extras are closed immediately on return.
+Pool metrics (`hits`, `misses`, `hit_rate`, `idle`) are exposed at `GET /api/ps`.

 ### Crash containment